venkat299/interview-flow/README.md

    docker-compose up --build
    ```

+### Direct service calls

+By default the Interview Session Service reaches the AI Orchestration Service over
+HTTP.
+To call the orchestration logic directly without making HTTP requests, set
+`AI_ORCHESTRATION_USE_DIRECT=true` in `services/interview_session_service/.env`.
+This allows the services to invoke each other's methods in-process.

 ## 4. Test Frontend & End-to-End Testing

 Once the backend services are running, you can drive a sample interview using the lightweight test frontend located in `test_frontend/`.